1335 ON THE IMPORTANCE OF JUNK 03-20-26

 just sitting there, paying no attention to the world,

-It’s a mandatory cobble stone on the bumpy road
+It’s one of the mandatory cobble stones on the bumpy road

-to writing an added dimension to a poem.
+to carving an added dimension to a poem.

 I have to purchase the bulbs